kotcrab/ghidra-allegrex/README.md

 - Support for PSP specific ELF relocation section
   - Image rebase after loading is also supported
 - Disassembly of VFPU instructions (see limitations bellow)
+- Script for importing PPSSPP `.sym` files (importing function labels)

 To be done:
-- Importing and exporting `.sym` files from PPSSPP
+- Exporting `.sym` files for PPSSPP

 Future ideas:
 - Integration with PPSSPP debugger